 Specifically, an adult with ADHD carries emotional wounds from feeling like the world is judging their mishaps.
-Getting help through an ADHD treatment program can change these patterns.
+Getting help through an ADHD treatment services can change these patterns.
 Therefore, they can begin to heal by finding ways to accept what it’s like to have ADHD and learn how to cope.

 What It’s Like to Have ADHD as a Child